ARTIST BIOGRAPHY

 With multiple shifts of perspective and refusal to be pinned down or defined, Gschwantner’s motifs explore creative “gray zones”.
 Situated on the fault line between fantasy and play, Gschwantner’s work can at times appear naive—yet it is precisely here that her intrinsic seriousness lies.
 Gschwantner’s rigorous artistic methodology is based on a reconfiguration of form, a metamorphosis of the visible, a process of interpretation, and an approach of continual variation.

-Gschwantner’s works have been purchased by the State Museum of Lower Austria and the Krems City Council.
+Gschwantner’s artwork in the private collections of the State Museum of Lower Austria and Krems City Council.

-INTERVIEW WITH CHRISTINA GSCHWANTNER – Written by Monique Di Russo.
+Artist Interview – Written by Monique Di Russo

 “Is the artist a channel?”